dannberg/dannb-org/content/blog/2020/daily-driver-task-management-system.md

 I personally used Agenda, but Bear, Evernote, or Apple Notes will work just as well.
 Find an app that you like that matches your priorities (design, compatibility, markdown support, exportability, etc) and just start using it.
 It’s easy to get distracted hunting for the perfect tool.
 It’s the system, not the tool, that will make you productive.

 I personally found it a lot more challenging in the long term to stick with a digital app, which is why I went back to the physical notebook.
-For me, the biggest hurdle with digital apps was building a strong system around migration and review.
+For me, the biggest hurdle with digital apps was building a strong system around *migration and review*.
 I just didn’t do that as often (if at all) with digital notes.
 Whereas with a physical notebook, I found myself often browsing old notes or tasks in free moments, like before meetings or prepping for work.
 This often helps with my current work.

 If you’ve never used a physical notebook for task management and note taking, I recommend giving it a try.
 There’s a chance it’s not for you.
 But you may find you love it.